Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 - LIR to Fortuna TNO (20 mins, $40-$80 USD)

-Costa Rica has a variety of bus routes servicing the whole country and is the most popular means of transportation for Costa Ricans.
+Costa Rica has various bus routes servicing the whole country and is the most popular means of transportation for Costa Ricans.
 Although easy for locals to navigate, figuring out the bus routes can take some time.

-Many buses are privately owned so quality, cost, and amenities like Wi-Fi, A/C, and toilets will depend on the company and route.
-Almost all routes leave from the San Jose area and costs are minimal.
-What costs you $10 USD in a cab fair might cost $2.00 USD in a bus.
+Many buses are privately owned, so quality, cost, and amenities like Wi-Fi, A/C, and toilets will depend on the company and route.
+Almost all routes leave from the San Jose area, and costs are minimal.
+What costs you $10 USD in a cab fare might cost $2.00 USD in a bus.

 Bring small coins in local currency for short bus rides.
-City buses cost as little at $0.35 cents and most cross country routes don’t go above $20 USD.
+City buses cost as little as $0.35 cents, and most cross-country routes don’t go above $20 USD.

 - San Jose to Jaco ($4-9 USD, 2h)

 - San Jose to Quepos ($7-10 USD, 3h)

 - San Jose to Puntarenas ( $5 USD, 2h)